ipluser/angularjs-requirejs-boilerplate/README.md

 ## angularjs-requirejs-boilerplate
-An complete angularjs requirejs boilerplate for node.
+A complete angularjs requirejs boilerplate for node.

 There are angular and test samples in the project, you can quick start your new project with angularjs-requirejs-boilerplate.

 ## Features